Laboratori Nazionali di Frascati: History and activity

 The INFN National Laboratory of Frascati was founded in 1954 to host an electron synchrotron of 1.1 GeV.
-The Electron Synchrotron (as the device was called; it was also known as the Electron Synchrotron of Frascati, "elettrosincrotrone di Frascati"), built under the lead of Prof. Giorgio Salvini started working in 1959, generating gamma-ray bundles (even polarized) of energy 0.4-1.1 GeV and electron beams in the experiments led by INFN researchers in collaboration with a number of Italian Universities.
+The Electron Synchrotron (also known as the Electron Synchrotron of Frascati, "elettrosincrotrone di Frascati"), built under the lead of Giorgio Salvini started working in 1959, generating gamma-ray bundles (even polarized) of energy 0.4–1.1 GeV and electron beams in the experiments led by INFN researchers in collaboration with a number of Italian universities.
 The device was a 9 meter diameter ring consisting of 4 bending magnets and 4 short straight sections.

 During a seminar in 1960, Bruno Touschek proposed the idea of injecting in the same ring beams of electrons and positrons, circulating in opposite directions, to study their collisions.
-Hence, AdA (Anello di Accumulazione) was built, within a 1.5 m diameter electro-magnet where the radiofrequency field would accelerate the beams up to 250 MeV (center-of-mass energy 500 Mev).
+Hence, AdA (Anello di Accumulazione) was built, within a 1.5 m diameter electro-magnet where the radiofrequency field would accelerate the beams up to 250 MeV (center-of-mass energy 500 MeV).

 AdA was later moved to the Laboratory of Orsay, Paris, which had a more powerful injector; here the first electron-positron collisions were detected.

-AdA’s success led to the design of a more powerful machine: ADONE, with 4 experimental zones and energy of beams being 1.5 GeV (center-of-mass energy 3 GeV).
+AdA's success led to the design of a more powerful machine: ADONE, with 4 experimental zones and energy of beams being 1.5 GeV (center-of-mass energy 3 GeV).
 ADONE started operating in 1969 and was permanently turned off in 1993.
-ADONE’s experiments revolved around quantum electrodynamics (QED) tests, proton and neutron form factors, muon study and multihadron production.
+ADONE's experiments revolved around quantum electrodynamics (QED) tests, proton and neutron form factors, muon study and multihadron production.
 That last one in particular, more abundant than anticipated, represented an important validation of the quark model and the color hypothesis.

 In November 1974, within two days after the SLAC and BNL announcement, the LNF second generation experiments observed the J/ψ particle.
-In order to produce the J/ψ it was necessary to operate ADONE at about 100 MeV above its maximum nominal energy; that was the reason why the J/ψ hadn't been found before by LNF experiments.
+In order to produce the J/ψ it was necessary to operate ADONE at about 100 MeV above its maximum nominal energy; that was the reason why the J/ψ had not been found before by LNF experiments.

 In 2002, in the same hall as ADONE, the latest machine, DAΦNE, entered in function.
 It had been designed to operate at Φ resonance, with incredibly intense beams, to search the CP violation in K neutral mesons (KLOE experiment).
 Many of the other DAΦNE experiments concerned the production of hypernuclei (FINUDA) and the study of kaonic atoms (DEAR, SIDDHARTA).